DinoChiesa/Apigee-Proxy-JWT-POP/README.md

    it.

    (Because the issuer is signing an assertion here, we might want to include some logic in the issuer to verify the identify of the presenter.
-For example, verify an API key or verify a self-signed JWT.
-After the issuer verifies the identity of the presenter, it can generate a JWT.
+For example, the issuer might verify an API key or verify a self-signed JWT.
+After the issuer verifies the credential of the presenter, it can generate a JWT.
 That is left as an exercise for the reader.)

    Store this JWT into a shell variable: